-If your Kitchen Aid dishwasher has been acting up you may be worried about having to pay for a repair or replacement--and it's possible that you will need to do that.
+If your Kitchen Aid dishwasher has been acting up, you may be worried about having to pay for a repair or replacement.
 Before you spend the money, take a look at the following Kitchen Aid Dishwasher Troubleshooting guide.
 Some of the most common issues are simple and easy to fix yourself.

 - Not level: A dishwasher needs to be level to work properly.
 Verify that your dishwasher is level to rule this out as the cause of the leak.

-- Water supply line leaks: If the water supply line that feeds water to the dishwasher is leaking it can look like the dishwasher is to leak.
+- Water supply line leaks: If the water supply line that feeds water to the dishwasher is leaking, it can look like the dishwasher is leaking.
 Remove the dishwasher’s cover panel and look at the water supply line connection to see if this is the source of the leak.
 Replacement supply hoses are widely available and are very easy to install.

-- Door is not sealing: Look for anything that may be preventing the seals on the door from closing completely.
+- The door is not sealing: Look for anything that may be preventing the seals on the door from closing completely.
 Also, check for any damage to the seals.
 Often, merely clearing away obstructions can fix this problem.
-Replacing a door seal is possible for DIYers, though you will probably need to order the correct seal from the manufacturer--you won't find them stocked at your home center.
+Replacing a door seal is possible for DIYers, though you will probably need to order the correct seal from the manufacturer.
+You won't find them stocked at your home center.

 If you find that your dishwasher is not filling with water, the cause may be quite simple to identify.

-- Door is not closing: Make sure the door is properly closed.
+- The door is not closing: Make sure the door is properly closed.
 Check to make sure there is nothing in the way of the door or the latch.

 - Water supply interrupted: Verify that the water supply line to the dishwasher is turned on.
 If the water is turned off for any reason, it is easy to forget to turn it back on.